 Yes, Cortex can connect to content in third-party repositories and systems using the new Microsoft Search connectors.
 These connectors already support:

 - Windows File Share

 - Azure Data Lake Gen2

-Microsoft will also be adding more connectors in the coming months.
+Microsoft will be adding more connectors in the coming months.

 Project Cortex is based on the security and compliance of content enforced across Microsoft 365.
 For example, access, retention labels, data sovereignty, and information barriers are all maintained consistently before and after the activation of Cortex.
 In addition, organizations can apply even more stringent restrictions on the scope and availability of topic information shared by Cortex.
 For example, topics will be visible only to people with access to content and information related to the topic.
-And the information you see about a topic will reflect your access and permissions.
-In addition, administrators can control which scopes of content are included in Cortex, by excluding sites or documents with certain classification labels (like HBI).
+The information a user is able to see about a topic will reflect their level of access and permissions.
+In addition, administrators can control which scopes of content are included in Cortex by excluding sites or documents with certain classification labels (like HBI).
 Administrators will be able to control whether topics are published for broader visibility, and there will also be a blocklist to exclude specific topic names.

-Although an official release date has not been announced, Microsoft Project Cortex is now in private preview and is expected to be generally released in the first half of 2020.
+Although an official release date has not yet been announced, Microsoft Project Cortex is now in private preview and is expected to be generally released in 2020.

-As a charter member of the Content Services Partner Program and Microsoft Project Cortex launch partner, we have gotten an inside glimpse into Project Cortex.
-The KnowledgeLake cloud platform delivers content in the form of searchable documents and metadata that can take Microsoft Project Cortex to the next level.
+As a charter member of the Content Services Partner Program and a Microsoft Project Cortex launch partner, KnowledgeLake received an inside look into Project Cortex prior to its launch.
+The KnowledgeLake Cloud platform, which delivers content in the form of searchable documents and metadata, can take Microsoft Project Cortex to the next level.